personium/website/src/overview/001_Introduction.md

 ---

 Personium is a open source PDS (Personal Data Store) server software.
-PDS manages the data centered on the individual.
+PDS is a human-centric approach to manage the data of or about the individual.

 ![What is Personium?](assets/Personium.png "What is Personium?")